microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Challenge-00.md

 Details can be found here on [free services](https://azure.microsoft.com/en-us/free/).

-If you have used Azure before, we will still try to limit cost of services by suspending, shutting down services, or destroy services before end of the hackathon.
-You will still be able to use the free services (up to their quotas) like App Service, or Functions.
+If you have used Azure before, we will still try to limit the cost of services by suspending, shutting down services, or destroying services before the end of the hackathon.
+You will still be able to use the free services (up to their quotas) like App Service or Functions.

 ### Decide: Local Workstation vs Azure Cloud Shell